MihirSachdeva/Pesticide/README.md

 #### Set up the Django database

-First set up your preferred database in [settings.py](pesticide_backend/src/pesticide/settings.py) (like MySQL, PostgreSQL, etc.) Default is SQLite3.
+First set up your preferred database.
+In [settings.py](pesticide_backend/src/pesticide/settings.py), MySQL database has been set up.
+All required parameters like host, port, user, database and password will be taken from base.yml.
 After that, to set up the database on your local system:

 ```bash
 (pesticide_backend) user@system:~/Pesticide/pesticide_backend$ cd src/